What is manganese?

-The body-centered cubic crystal lattice.
-The melting point and density of manganese are much lower than those of chromium suggests the more participation of d-electron in metallic chemical bonding.
+It formed a body-centered cubic crystal lattice.
+The melting point and density of manganese are much lower than those of chromium suggest that more participation of d-electron in metallic chemical bonding.
 The +6 oxidation number or state is familiar to us in the compound potassium permanganate, KMnO4, a strong oxidizing agent.

 Colloidal particles of manganese are found on the ocean floor to form compact Mn nodules, which contain 15 to 30 percent of metal on a dry basis with copper, nickel, and cobalt.
 More than 1012 tones of such nodules have already been accommodated from the ocean water bed.
 The large deposit of the elements may gain commercial significance in the future.
 The transition element, manganese present in food plants and animal bodies and plays an important role in the biological process.

 The element, manganese is produced by electrolysis of an aqueous solution of Mn(II) sulfate which is prepared from pyrolusite by heating concentrated sulfuric acid at 150°C. Alternatively, pyrolusite heated below 800°C with dehydrated green vitriol.
 In both techniques, manganese sulfate (MnSO4) is leached out from the residue by leaving impurities like iron oxide and other silicate compounds.
 The Mn(II) sulfate was further purified by crystallization before subjecting electrolysis.

-The greyish-white paramagnetic metal, manganese does not oxidize in very pure form but the presence of impurities like carbon makes it more reactive.
+The greyish-white paramagnetic metal, manganese does not oxidize in a very pure form but the presence of impurities like carbon makes it more reactive.
 It liberated hydrogen from all dilutes acids, including dilute nitric acid.
 The acids are reduced to form sulfur dioxide and nitrogen monoxide (NO).
 The +2 oxidation state is most stable due to the presence of a half-filled d5 electron configuration.
 The reduction potential oxidation state diagram suggests that Mn(VI) is a highly oxidizing agent, oxidizes to form Mn(III) and Mn(IV) ions.

-Manganese(VII) compounds like KMnO4 is familiar to us due to their strong oxidizing properties.
+Potassium permanganate is an important compound of Manganese having the chemical formula KMnO4.
+Permanganate is familiar to us due to its strong oxidizing properties.
 Permanganate ion is a very strong oxidizing agent in acid solution and moderately strong in the neutral and alkaline medium used as an oxidizer in analytical chemistry.
 In the +7 state, the metal forms oxide like Mn2O7 and oxohalides MnO3Cl and MnO3F.
 The green oxide is highly explosive that ignites alcohol or ether when brought into contact.

 In the +4 state, manganese form stable dioxide MnO2, halide MnF4, and the complexes MnX6-2, where X = fluorine, chlorine, cyanide, and IO3.
 Pyrolusite or MnO2, a common mineral present in the earth’s crust, is the main source of the metal manganese.
 It is a slightly brownish-black solid mostly insoluble in water and inert to cold acids.
 Hydrochloric acid and heated concentrated sulfuric or nitric acid are oxidized by MnO2.
 Manganese dioxide is an important compound of Mn, widely used glass industry to decolorize glass and in the manufacturing of matches box.